mpodell/get-and-clean-data/CodeBook.md

 All are numeric variables, each the average of all observations of the original UCI HAR variables for the given activity and subject.
 Since each observation is normalized to a range of [-1,1], so too the 66 signal variables of the Tidy Data Set fall within the range [-1,1].

 The naming convention for the averaged variable names is  the original variable name stripped of parenthases, converted to all lower case, and appended with "-ave".

-The Variables in the Tidy Data set:
-The Data:
-The Transformations: